DeimosMH/CodeTasks/Notes/C++PrimerPlus/C++PrimerPlus.md

 ```

 The function would prompt the user to enter the name and handicap and store
-them in the andy structure.This function could (but doesn’t need to) use the first
+them in the `andy` structure.
+This function could (but doesn’t need to) use the first
 version internally.

 Put together a multifile program based on this header.
-One file, named golf.cpp,
+One file, named `golf.cpp`,
 should provide suitable function definitions to match the prototypes in the header
-file.A second file should contain `main()` and demonstrate all the features of the
+file.
+A second file should contain `main()` and demonstrate all the features of the
 prototyped functions.
 For example, a loop should solicit input for an array of golf
 structures and terminate when the array is full or the user enters an empty string
 for the golfer’s name.
 The `main()` function should use only the prototyped functions